 Models of an Indo-Pacific sailfish, yellowfin tuna, and shortfin mako shark demonstrate the amazing adaptations these animals have evolved for speed and long-distance ocean travel.
 The sailfish is one of the world’s fastest fishes, capable of short sprints over 60 mph with the help of its streamlined body, retractable dorsal fin, pointed bill, and stiff, crescent-shaped tail.
 The yellowfin tuna is no slouch either, able to swim in bursts over 40 mph thanks to its torpedo-shaped body, internal heat regulation, and piston-like muscles near its backbone that drive its tail back and forth.
 The shortfin mako shark, the fastest known shark species, can reach bursts of over 40 mph and has been recorded migrating up to 2,500 miles.
 But fish don’t hold the monopoly on speedy travel—the spineless squid darts through the water with a fascinating jet propulsion system.
-A preserved, jumbo-sized Humboldt squid specimen allows visitors to examine its adaptations.
+A Humboldt squid model allows visitors to examine its adaptations.
 After comparing the forms of these fast animals and understanding the basic physics of drag and thrust, visitors can put their knowledge to the test by making a fictitious fast fish out of fanciful fins and body shapes.

 - Orca Lab